Integrated apps and Azure AD for Microsoft 365 administrators

-But this doesn't scale well if you want to authorize an app once at the global administrator level and roll it out to your whole organization through the app launcher.
+But this doesn't scale well if you want to authorize an app once at the Azure AD DC admin, or Global admin level and roll it out to your whole organization through the app launcher.
 To do this, you must register the app in Azure Active Directory (Azure AD).
 There are some steps you need to take before you can register an app in Azure AD and some background information you should know that can help you manage apps in your Microsoft 365 organization.

 Azure AD resources for Microsoft 365 admins

 You have to do these two tasks before you can manage your Microsoft 365 apps in Azure AD.

 ||Every paid subscription to Microsoft 365 comes with a free subscription to Azure AD.
 You can use Azure AD to manage your apps and to create and manage user and group accounts.
 To use Azure AD, just go to the Azure portal at https://portal.azure.com and sign in using your Microsoft 365 account.